sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 Starting in Windows 10, 1703, the Windows Defender Device Guard features have been grouped into two new features: **Windows Defender Exploit Guard** and **Windows Defender Application control**.
 When these are both enabled, Windows Defender Device Guard is enabled.
 For more information about Windows Defender Device Guard hardware requirements, see [](Windows Defender Device Guard hardware requirements.md).

-**Note**  If you are an enterprise IT administrator looking to deploy Device Guard, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).
+***IT Professionals:** To learn how to deploy Windows Defender Device in your enterprise, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).

 ## Windows Defender Application Guard